highkite/pdfAnnotate/README.md

 In the following we introduce the API.

 ### <a name="configurationOptions"></a>Configuration Options
 It is possible to provide additional options to the functions, that create the annotations to configure the appearance and behavior.
 In the following we provide an overview of existing options.
 Note that not every annotation type support every option.
 The PDF specification differentiates between different annotation classes.
-For once, there exists parameters, that are supported by every annotation, than there exists parameters, that are only supported by *Markup* annotations and than there exists individual options.
+For once, there exists parameters, that are supported by every annotation and there exists parameters, that are only supported by *Markup* annotations and there exists individual options.

 Please also note, that just because the specification supports these options, there is no guarantee that a specific PDF reader (as for instance, pdfjs, Foxit reader, or the Adobe reader) implemented the option.